Lawn Mower Service Cost

 • The age of your mower - Older lawn mowers generally need parts that cost more and take longer to get, some parts may be very difficult to find.
 If your mower is really old, the parts might cost two or three times what they would for a newer machine.

 • The time of year - Most people want their mower fixed in spring, so appointment times may take longer as the demand for lawn mower repairs is higher.
-Winter servicing often costs less due to lower demand.
+Winter machine servicing often costs less due to lower demand.

 • What kind of parts you need - Things like spark plugs are cheap.
 Motors and transmissions are not.
 If you need expensive parts, they might have to order them, which takes time and costs more.

 • Whether it's labour or parts-heavy - A basic service is mostly paying for time.
-Major component replacement means you're paying primarily for expensive parts, which explains why repair costs can range from £30 to £500 depending on what needs fixing.
+Major component replacement means you're paying primarily for expensive parts, which explains why lawn mower repair costs can range from £30 to £500 depending on what needs fixing.

 Find Tradespeople, compare up to 3 quotes!